ganoninc/trident-kloader-updated/README.md

 # Trident + Kloader Updated

+Trident+kloader is a utility that makes use of the Trident exploit chain.
+* Original Trident exploit: https://github.com/benjamin-42/Trident

 The original version by torachiyo didn't work for some firmwares/ devices, so here it is updated.
 * Original Verion can be found here: Trident + Kloader for iPhone 4S http://bbs.feng.com/forum.php?mod=viewthread&tid=11005851&extra=page%3D1

-Trident+kloader is a utility that makes use of the Trident exploit chain.
-* Original Trident exploit: https://github.com/benjamin-42/Trident

-Trident + Kloader is a utility that allows people with 32-Bit devices on iOS 9.1-9.3.4 to downgrade their device, without the use of a fully fledged jailbreak!
+It allows people with 32-Bit devices on iOS 9.1-9.3.4 to downgrade their device, without the use of a fully fledged jailbreak!

 Usage description and Information can be found futher down!

 ## Supported Firmwares/Devices:
-If your device (excluding the iPad2,4 - see below) is not on the list submit an issue report with your model number and Version, and we'll try to add it.

 * iPhone 4S [iPhone4,1 (N94AP)]:
   * iOS 9.1 (Boulder 13B143)